 By setting a savings goal for your children and creating savings accounts for each (outside of gifts and the children’s contributions) you won’t necessarily have to worry about what is fair.
 For example, by setting a savings goal of $13,000 per child by the time they are 18 you then can save as much or little as you need to get to that goal.
 Sometimes when saving for all children in one account you may disperse one child too much from the savings leaving other children with a smaller amount.

 Saving for your children’s future is a great way to set them up financially and help them begin their life with a positive net worth.
 It’s never too late to start planning for your children’s future savings on their behalf.
-If you’re ready to sit down with a member of our team and discuss saving options, give us a call at (800) 835-3400 or stop by a branch.
+If you’re ready to sit down with a member of our team and discuss saving options, please contact us here.
 We are here to help you on your financial journey.